mustafakarali/canvas-printing/README.md

 To-Do

 - Migrate to Heroku supported PHP functions *done*
+- Update scripts/generateDatabase.sql to match layout I would like
 - Update site content and code to match more recent skills
 - Try cookies